The Effect of Scale on Quality Metrics for Dimensionality Reduction

 Despite its widespread use as a quality metric for dimensionality reduction techniques, normalized stress is sensitive to uniform scaling (stretching, shrinking) of the embedding.
+While not as often used, KL divergence suffers from the same drawback.
 By exploring how normalized stress behaves on a variety of simple datasets, we can construct a safe and reliable variant, scale-normalized stress.

 Description & Acknowledgement

-This is a web application that contains an interactive figure.
-The interactive figure plots the "normalized" stress curves of MDS, t-SNE, and Random (points are randomly placed) embeddings over a range of scalars for various well-known datasets.
-The minimum value for each curve has been labeled with a point, the normalized stress score (y-coordinate) of which the authors denote as the scale-normalized stress score.
-By hovering over the point, the user can examine its exact x and y coordinates.
-The user also has the ability to select the dataset they would like to explore, toggle the dimensionality reduction (DR) techniques, observe how changing the scalar value for a given DR technique affects the ranking, and change the max value for the x-axis range (from 1 to 2000).
+This is a web application that contains several figures.
+The figures plot the "normalized" stress and KL divergence curves of MDS, t-SNE, and Random (points are randomly placed) embeddings over a range of scalars for various well-known datasets.
+The minimum value for each curve has been labeled with a point, which denotes the scale-normalized metric score.

-The code and instructions needed to reproduce the experiments upon which this graphical interface is based, including the implementation of scale-normalized stress, are made available on GitHub.
+The code and instructions needed to reproduce the experiments upon which this graphical interface is based, including the implementation of scale-normalized stress and KL divergence, are made available on GitHub.

 References